 serviceconnectiontool.exe -export -dest D:\USB\UsageData.csv

-• After the preparation step is complete, move the USB drive (or transfer the exported data by another method) to a computer that has access to the Internet.
+- After the preparation step is complete, move the USB drive (or transfer the exported data by another method) to a computer with Internet access.

 serviceconnectiontool.exe -connect -usagedatasrc D:\USB -updatepackdest D:\USB\UpdatePacks

-• After the download of updates for SCCM is complete, move the USB drive (or transfer the exported data by another method) to the computer that hosts the service connection point.
+- After downloading updates for SCCM is complete, move the USB drive (or transfer the exported data by another method) to the computer that hosts the service connection point.

 serviceconnectiontool.exe -import -updatepacksrc D:\USB\UpdatePacks